Loading Events

 Throughout the course, we will work with empirical datasets from a range of ecological fields including terrestrial and wetland ecology, microbial ecology, natural resource management, evolution, and palaeoecology.
 Analyses will focus on detecting patterns along environmental or anthropogenic gradients and quantifying relationships with continuous and categorical predictors.

-This course includes two live practical sessions scheduled to accommodate participants from different time zones.
-Recordings will be made available the same day, and we can also provide access to last year’s recordings in advance if that would be helpful.
+Recordings will be made available the same day for those who can’t attend live.
+We can also provide access to last year’s recordings in advance if that would be helpful.

 What You’ll Learn